113ll3/Ibmclouddocscli/plugins/admin/index.md

 <dt>dedicated_org_id</dt>
 <dd>If you are inviting all users currently in a Dedicated account organization, the Dedicated account organization ID.</dd>
 <dt>public_api_key</dt>
 <dd>An API key for inviting users to the public account.
-This must be generated by the admin of the public account.</dd>
+The key must be generated by the admin of the public account.</dd>
 <dt>public_org_id</dt>
 <dd>The ID of the public account organization you are inviting users to.</dd>
 </dl>